-Each state can make its own choice about whether to license (or certify) polygraph examiners.
-Some states have no rules whatsoever, while other states are very strict about internships, procedures, etc.
+Each state makes its own choice about whether to license (or certify) polygraph examiners.
+Some states have no rules whatsoever, while other states are strict about internships, procedures, etc.

 Texas used to be strict.
 But it did away with its licensing requirement in 2021.